act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 - While `autocomplete` is a promising technique for supporting personalization in HTML, support for this in assistive technologies is fairly limited.
 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have a [semantic role][] of `none` and fail this rule with some technology but users of other technologies would not experience any accessibility issue.
 - Some user agents treat the value of the `aria-disabled` attribute as case-sensitive.
+- Test targets can have a [form owner](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#form-owner) with the `autocomplete` [attribute value][] set to `off`.
+In such a case, user agents may not autofill the form fields, but those elements are still programmatically identifiable.

 ## Background